-Our audit was conducted for the purpose of forming an opinion on the financial statements.
-The Introductory Section is presented for purposes of additional analysis and is not a required part of the financial statements.
-This information has not been subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Authority's basic financial statements.
+The Introductory Section on page 1 is presented for the purpose of additional analysis and is not a required part of the basic financial statements.

+The Introductory Section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.